 For decades, powerful institutions have used legal loopholes to evade accountability by blocking sexual abuse victims from filing lawsuits for justice.
-But Assembly Bill 218 (AB 218), just signed into law by Gov. Gavin Newsom, changes everything for thousands of victims who were previously sexually abused or assaulted by teachers, coaches, counselors, janitors, childcare workers, clergy, or bus drivers to name a few.
+But Assembly Bill 218 (AB 218) is now the law.
+It changes everything for thousands of victims who were previously sexually abused or assaulted by teachers, coaches, counselors, janitors, childcare workers, clergy, or bus drivers to name a few.

 The attorneys at Corsiglia, McMahon & Allard are recognized as one of the best sexual abuse law firms in the country.
 Call 408-289-1417 for a free and confidential consultation.